 After a somewhat chilly but not uncomfortable stay in the oceanside state park, we headed into SLO for bagels and coffee.

 Unable to find a bagel spot, Starbucks was located, and bathroom routines commenced.
-Unfortunately for me, a homeless nutcase with the shits practically knocked down the door, interrupting my leisurly morning rituals.
+I browsed enjoymexico.net on my phone day dreaming a little until, unfortunately for me, a homeless nutcase with the shits practically knocked down the door, interrupting my leisurly morning rituals.
 Coffee in hand, we hit the road again.

 We hit Big Sur, checking the sights and putting the Monte through it’s paces on the turns.
 SUV drivers ran for the turnouts as they tried to lumber their monster trucks through 140 degree hairpins.